PaulSoderlind/JuliaTutorial/Readme.md

 On the files:

-1. The .jl files are functions uses in some of the notebooks
+1. The .jl files are functions used in some of the notebooks.

 2. Tutorial_ChapterNumber_Topic.ipynb are (relatively) short notebooks organised around specific topics.